ponylang/ponylang-website/content/blog/last-week-in-pony-112022.md

 Major changes in Pony go through a community driven process where members of the community can write up "requests for change" that detail what they think should be changed and why.
 RFCs can range from simple to complex.
 We welcome your participation.

 Two RFCs saw activity this week.
 The "term erase codes" RFC was voted on, accepted, and implemented.
 The "empty ranges" RFC was moved from "final comment period" to "ready for vote".
 There's been a great deal of discussion on "empty ranges".
 It was decided to not expand the scope of the RFC and instead to vote on the RFC as written.
-Please see the RFC PR for additional details.
+Please see the respective RFC PR for additional details.

 ### Ready for Vote